Skip to Content

 STUDENT SURVEYS

-QUEEN'S STUDENT SURVEY AND NATIONAL STUDENT SURVEY
+CLOSING SOON: NATIONAL STUDENT SURVEY

-The National Student Survey (NSS) goes live in Queen’s this week.
-Students will receive their invitation emails from Ipsos from Thursday 6 February.
-Further information and marketing materials are available on our SharePoint site and response rate reports will be shared with relevant staff in due course.
+Further information and marketing materials are available on the SharePoint site and response rate reports are shared weekly with relevant staff.

 More information